enebular/enebular-runtime-agent/README.md

 ## Features

-### Activation, Registration and Authentication
+### Registration and Authentication

-To communicate with enebular, enebular-agent needs to receive its required device 'registration' information.
-enebular automatically sends it to enebular-agent via the IoT platform connection.
+To communicate with enebular, enebular-agent needs to receive its required device 'registration' information. enebular automatically sends this information to enebular-agent via the IoT platform connection.

 enebular will also automatically update the enebular-agent's authentication information when required to allow it to use 'paid' device features (i.e logging and status reporting).